-If you’re ever approached by a sketchy-looking guy trying to sell you hashish and wonder why the police don’t do anything about it, no, it’s not because we’re an extremely liberal country when it comes to selling drugs to passersby.
+If you’re ever approached by a sketchy-looking guy trying to sell you hashish and wonder why the police don’t do anything about it, it’s not because we’re an extremely progressive country.

-Another famous tourist trap were these groups of kids raising funds for charities, most of which were organizations no one had ever heard about (even in Portugal).
-A few months ago, these groups were outed by a reporter so I haven’t seen any more of these around.
+Another famous scam were these groups of kids raising funds for charities, most of which were organizations no one had ever heard about.
+After these groups were outed by a reporter, I haven’t seen any more of these around.
 That doesn’t mean they won’t come back one day.

 When the public television channel broadcasted the piece, these organizations simply disappeared into thin air.
 I don’t think most of those kids even knew they were working for an inexistent charity.

-I was approached by such groups many times.
-Most of them would go away the minute I replied to them in Portuguese (they were most likely instructed to target foreigners only) and those who still insisted on talking to me, didn’t know the answer to basic questions like their official address in case I wanted to volunteer directly with them (and when they called for a supervisor, the person in charge would usually tell them to let go and move on to another person).
+I was approached by them many times.
+Most of them would go away the minute I replied to them in Portuguese (they were instructed to target foreigners only).
+Those who still insisted on talking to me didn’t know the answer to basic questions like their official address if I wanted to volunteer directly with them.
+And when they called for a supervisor, the person in charge would usually tell them to let go and move on to another person).

-I doubt this scam will come back but others could.
-Just try to understand if these charities are real, why they are only targeting large crowds of tourists and why do they ask for a specific amount in exchange for a gift (they usually pitch it like “if you buy this, you’ll be contributing to [insert charitiy name]”).
+I doubt this scam will come back, but others could.
+Try to understand if these charities are real, are only targeting large crowds of tourists, and asking for a specific amount in exchange for a gift.

 Santa Justa and tram 28

 Let me tell you a secret about the most sought-out landmark in Lisbon, the Santa Justa Lift.
-It’s just an elevator that connects the street Rua do Ouro in the Baixa quarter to the Carmo Convent ruins in the Chiado quarter.
-Why the long queue outside this cast-iron beauty designed by Raoul Mesnier du Ponsard (an apprentice of Eiffel)?
-Because someone one day told the world this was a must-see and everyone seems too stubborn to admit that they’ve seen better or that there’s nothing to it.
+It’s just an elevator that connects Rua do Ouro in the Baixa neighborhood to the Carmo Convent ruins in Chiado.

-Twenty years ago, people did use it as public transport to shorten the way between the two neighborhoods.
+Twenty years ago, people used it as public transport to shorten the way between the two neighborhoods.
 I remember that.
-Now, like then, my public transportation pass still gives me access to use the elevator because, guess what, it still is a public transportation.
-But you don’t see any locals using it anymore because it’s always crowded with tourists.
+Now, like then, my public transportation pass still gives me access to use the elevator because, guess what, it still is public transportation.
+But you hardly see any locals using it because it’s always crowded with tourists.

-And now for the world-famous tram 28, advertised as the cheapest tour in all of Lisbon, taking you on a trip through the old neighborhoods of the city in the most authentic way.
-Like Santa Justa, this one is also (you guessed it) a public transportation!
+And now for the world-famous tram 28, advertised as the cheapest tour in all of Lisbon, taking you on a trip through the city’s old neighborhoods in the most authentic way.
+Like Santa Justa, this one is also (you guessed it) public transportation!

 Other ways you can experience the authenticity of Lisbon (with the help or not of public transportation):

-- Do you want to know the old Lisbon?
+- Do you want to explore old Lisbon?
 Walk.
 All the neighborhoods are within walking distance and, frankly, the city is not that big.
-If you’re short on time and want to see as much as you can, get on a real tour bus like the hop-on-hop-off ones.
+If you’re in a hurry and want to see as much as you can, get on a real tour bus like the hop-on-hop-off ones.

-- If you really want the clacketing tram experience, try the 18E (Cais do Sodré/Cemitério da Ajuda), the 25E (Praça da Figueira/Campo de Ourique) or the 12E (Martim Moniz/Martim Moniz, circular).
-Do remember that these are public transports used frequently by locals and their need and time to go from point A to point B has to be above your need to sightsee.
+- If you really want the tram experience, try the 18E (Cais do Sodré/Cemitério da Ajuda), the 24E (Largo Camões/Campolide), the 25E (Praça da Figueira/Campo de Ourique), or the 12E (Martim Moniz/Martim Moniz, circular).
+Do remember that these are public transports too, used frequently by locals.
+Their need to go from point A to point B has to be above your need to sightsee.

-- Go on a certified paid guided tour (here, check the Lisbon Sustainable Tourism directory to pick one).
+- Go on a paid guided tour.
 Look for the ones that keep the groups small and manageable and, please, skip the free tours.
-Going on a tour with 40 other people (yes, I have seen groups this big) just because it’s free adds nothing to our quality of life as residents or to your enjoyment of the destination.
+Going on a tour with 40 other people just because it’s free adds nothing to our quality of life as residents or to your enjoyment of the destination.
 If you like to be paid for your job, pay others to do theirs – don’t tip them in the end based on if you liked it or not.